dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 Use `--quality-preflight` before large cache-backed quality batteries.
 It runs a bounded `.data` sample locally, writes optional publish-safe JSON evidence with `--quality-preflight-report PATH`, and reports a direct decision: safe, warned, failed, or no matching targets.
+Validation rows stay `not-run` unless `--quality-preflight-validation-report PATH`, the explicit `--quality-preflight-validation-report latest` discovery mode, or `--quality-preflight-run-validation` is supplied.
 When launching the full run, pass that saved report with `--quality-preflight-evidence PATH`; if the evidence does not match the target scope, current package version, freshness window, Temporal `data_quality` budget, or cache inventory, the CLI warns and continues without prompting.
 Use `--quality-preflight-evidence-max-age-seconds SECONDS` to tune the freshness window, or `--quality-preflight-evidence-stale-ok` to bypass only the age check explicitly.

 Warnings are advisory by default.
 Errors make a target failed and make the process exit nonzero under the default `--quality-fail-on error` policy.
 CI jobs